fchmainy/k8s-trainings-101/README.md

 ### Lab2 Tasks:

-1. We have prepared an example YAML template file for the Kubernetes deployment manifest, in order to help you create the service and the deployment.
+**1. Modify the YAML Template.** We have prepared an example YAML template file for the Kubernetes deployment manifest, in order to help you create the service and the deployment.
 Please remember to modify the example so that it matches your requirements.
-2. Now you can deploy your application into your kubernetes cluster:
+**2. Deploy your App.**  Now you can prepare for, and deploy your application into your kubernetes cluster:

  - create a namespace called **frontns**
  - create a docker-registry kubernetes secret on registry.gitlab.com using your deploy tokens.